ansys/pymapdl/docs/ansys_functions.rst

 ANSYS Functions
 ===============
-These functions can be called directly from an ``ANSYS`` object.
+These functions can be called directly from an ``Mapdl`` object.
 This is to simplifiy calling ANSYS, especially when inputs are variables within Python.
 For example, the following two commands are equivalent:

 .. code:: python